 - Make nighttime conditions in your baby's bedroom consistent.
 If they wake up in the middle of the night, the sounds and lights in the room should be the same as when they fell asleep.
 If you need to feed or change your baby during the night, keep the lights low and the talking to a minimum.
 Too much stimulation can make it hard for them to settle again.

 Put Your Sleepy Baby to Bed

 Starting when your baby is 6 to 12 weeks old, soothe them until they are drowsy.
-When they are on the verge of sleep, put them down and let their drift off on their own.
+When they are on the verge of sleep, put them down and let them drift off on their own.
 Don't wait until they are fully asleep in your arms; this could be a behavior that may become a struggle to get rid of later in their life.